gopinathsjsu/individual-project-MadhuriDhaniVenu/README.md

 2) Copy the IndividualAssignment202 folder to your IDE(Intellij) workspace
 3) Import the project in IDE
 4) Add all the input files to the folder/workspace where this project exists
+5) setup jdk and build the maven file
-5) Open Inventory.java which is the starting point of this application ( contains the main())
+6)  Open Inventory.java(src/main/java/com/inventory/Inventory.java) which is the starting point of this application (contains the main()) and click on run Inventory.main()
-6) Enter the filename in the console when prompted
+7) Enter the filename in the console when prompted
-7) Upon successful execution of the project, either output.txt or error.txt will get generated based on the processing of the inputs.
+8) Upon successful execution of the project, either output.txt or error.txt will get generated based on the processing of the inputs.
-8) Output.txt/error.txt will get generated in the same project folder.
+9) Output.txt/error.txt will get generated in the same project folder.

 ## Design Patterns:
 ### 1) Strategy Pattern:
 Strategy pattern is one of the behavioral design patterns.
 This is mainly used when we have multiple strategies to consider.